Field Notes

 A replica miner’s hut near my home prompted questions about accuracy, memory, and how early houses are represented today.
 Looking beyond the image, this reflection considers how provisional huts became houses through occupation and change, and what is lost when that process is flattened into a fixed aesthetic.

-What the Fibro Cottage Knew
+What did the Fibro Shack Know?

 Rethinking Home: The Quiet Power of Enough

-What if a smaller, simpler home is not a compromise, but a correction?
 This piece reflects on sufficiency, scale, and the quiet satisfaction that comes from building only what is needed.